fallen-icarus/cardano-swaps/GettingStarted.md

 Only one utxo was found and that utxo only has lovelace in it.
 This output contains everything you need to remotely swap with it.

 As of right now, the `cardano-swaps query-swap` command will return the error of `"The requested component has not been found."` when there are no swap addresses with that beacon.
-This is due to the beacon name being part of the api url like:
+This is due to the beacon name being part of the Blockfrost api url like:

 ``` Url
 https://cardano-preprod.blockfrost.io/api/v0/assets/{beacon_name}/addresses